Valley Wellness Featured in Article

 In addition to Valley Wellness, network prenatal addiction care services include a new partnership between St. Joseph’s hospital and University of Minnesota Physicians.
 The program launched in January.

 When Katie became pregnant, she had been a patient at Valley Wellness since June 2016.
-At that time she transitioned from Suboxone to buprenorphine because there is limited data on the safety of naloxone when used during pregnancy.
+At that time she transitioned to buprenorphine because there is limited data on the safety of naloxone when used during pregnancy.

 “Nearly 50 percent of our patients come to us for addiction medicine,” says Ashwin George, MD, Addiction Medical Director at Valley Wellness and a Diplomat of the American Board of Addiction Medicine.